Thimoteus/purescript-simple-parser/docs/Text/Parsing/Simple.md

 runParser :: forall a.
 Parser a -> String -> { consumed :: Maybe a, remaining :: String }
 ```

-Unwraps the newtype. giving you a function which takes a string and
+Unwraps the `newtype`, giving you a function which takes a `String` and
-returns a product of already-parsed data and the remaining String.
+returns a product of already-parsed data and the remaining `String`.

 #### `parse`